MikroElektronika/mikrosdk_click_v2/clicks/bletx/README.md

 ## Note

-> For scanning BLE TX click board™ BLE Scanner is a recommended Android application
+> For scanning BLE TX Click board™ BLE Scanner is a recommended Android application
 > and you can find it at the link:
 > https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner